From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 Check commercial dog foods for added joint support, including mobility and senior-branded products that should be formulated for the needs of older pets.
 It is important to start your cat or dog on a nutritious diet to prevent the onset of arthritis as they age, but as part of a senior mobility management plan, you can add supplements to their food.

-• Exercise
+Exercise

 Keeping pets mobile is excellent, but when they’re diagnosed with arthritis, provide gentle exercise at their pace.

-Pets with arthritis benefit from short walks and hydrotherapy, but if they are reluctant to walk, don’t force them.
-They could be in quite a lot of discomfort, and if they can only spend their days relaxing without much play or walks, it’s best to keep them comfortable.
+Pets with arthritis can definitely benefit from short walks, but if they are reluctant to walk, don’t force them.
+They could be in a lot of discomfort, and if they can only spend their days relaxing without much play or walks, it’s best to keep them comfortable.
+Lastly, keep their weight in check!
+That potbelly can place some serious strain on little or big joints.

 Full-spectrum oil is the only answer if you want to support your pet’s joints and relieve their pain.

 Some pet owners swear by CBD oil, while others remain skeptical, but my motto is, “It never hurts to try.”
-There are many claims about CBD oil for pets, and while I can’t give you veterinary advice, I can share my personal experience with CBD over the last 8 to 10 years.
+There are many claims about CBD oil for pets, and while I can’t give you veterinary advice, I can share my personal experience with CBD over the last eight to 10 years.

 You can find a wide range of CBD oil for pets with arthritis in mainstream pet stores, but remember that these products are very mild.
 If a 2% CBD oil works to alleviate your cat or dog’s pain, that’s great; however, most pets benefit from a full-spectrum oil containing moderate amounts of THC (tetrahydrocannabinol).